edoardopieropan/ros_turtle/README.md

 roslaunch univr_turtle univr_turtle.launch
 ```

-You will se that all the packages sended by 'talker' are seen by 'listener'.
-Every 10 packages received, listener  will send a message to ten.

 ## License

 This file is part of hello_ros and it is distributed under the terms of the GNU Lesser General Public License (Lesser GPL) <br >